AdriIT/C2-Server-Framework/README.md

 _(To prevent embedded credentials, user interaction will be required.
 Feel free to automate any desired process)_

 ## ACCESSING C2 SERVER
-After activating the environment, open a browser tab from your device and visit: http://localhost:26901/vnc.html?password=headless<br>
+After activating the environment, open a browser tab from your device and visit: http://localhost:26901/vnc.html?password=headless<br><br>
 You will be redirected to an interactive noVNC page.
-Connect, open Firefox inside this new "machine", and visit http://server:8000. <br>
+Connect, open Firefox inside this new "machine", and visit http://server:8000. <br><br>
 You will now see the home page of the C2 Server.  <br>
 From here u can login using your admin credentials you set during the SETUP. <br>
 _(Otherwise you can access to Django admin management site on http://server:8000/admin, login with your admin credentials and create a new non-admin user)_ <br>

 After authenticating you will be able to see all the devices which are connected to the server along with their Usernames and private IPs. <br>
-By clicking on the "Access shell button" you will be able to communicate with one of them. <br>
+By clicking on the "Access shell button" you will be able to communicate with one of them. <br><br>
 Type "help" to list custom commands (I'm working through some of them). <br><br>
 To shut down the environment run `docker-compose down`.